 17 ways to get clients in the next 30 days

-Can you get clients in the next 30 days?
-The answer is yes, with the right strategies.
+The answer is you can get clients in the next 30 days, with the right strategies.
 These strategies are ALL about finding out where your audience is hanging out online and starting to engage with them so that you quickly get on their radar.

 1. Facebook groups